 National Board Examination, Step 1

-A student who receives a grade of IN for a clerkship will be required to meet with the College of Medicine Associate Dean for Student Affairs or designee and will be advised to participate in an academic enhancement plan developed by the student with assistance from Student Affairs Deans.
+A student who receives a grade of IN for a clerkship will be required to meet with the College of Medicine Associate or Assistant Dean for Student Affairs and will be advised to participate in an academic enhancement plan developed by the student with assistance from a Student Affairs Dean.
 The student must remediate all third-year course work prior to August 1st of the fourth year unless extenuating circumstances exist (e.g., personal illness.)

 - A student who receives a failing grade for a clerkship will be required to repeat the course and will be placed on academic probation.
 Probationary status is removed once the failed clerkship is successfully repeated.
 The student will be referred to the Progress Committee.

-- Should a student receive a second IN before clearing the first, the student must immediately withdraw from course of study which he/she is presently taking and satisfactorily remove both INs before progressing.
+- Should a student receive a second IN before clearing the first, the student must immediately withdraw from course of study which he/she is presently taking and satisfactorily remove both IN grades before progressing.
 Exams and other failed components must be taken at the first offering in such instances.

 - A student who has not remediated all 3rd year core clerkship course work will not be allowed to register for the USMLE Step 2 examination or participate in away rotations.